yiisoft/validator/README.md

 ### Grouping common validation rules into rule sets

-In order to reuse multiple validation rules it is advised to group rules into validation sets:
+To reuse multiple validation rules it is advised to group rules into validation sets:

 ```php
 use Yiisoft\Validator\Rule\HasLength;